googlefonts/oxidize/text/0003-font-types.md

 from the user, but it might be some bytes loaded from disk, a memory-mapped file, or an owned buffer.

-This type will need to have a lifetime, since in the case where the bytes are not owned we need to ensure that the referenced data is valid for as long as the `Buffer` exists.
+This type will need to have an explicit lifetime parameter, since in the case where the bytes are not owned we need to ensure that the referenced data is valid for as long as the `Buffer` exists.

 The `Buffer` type will provide a simple API for reading raw scalars from the underlying bytes, for creating new `Buffer` objects for sub-ranges of the bytes, and for otherwise navigating the byte stream.
+This API will largely be adapted from the existing implementation of [`pinot::Buffer`].

 ```rust
 impl<'a> Buffer<'a> {